Moro people: Spanish conquest

 The Spanish–Moro conflict began with the Castilian War of 1578, fought between Spaniards and Moros in areas held by Sultanate of Brunei.
 While the Castilian War itself lasted only two months, the conflict between Spain and the Moros continued for centuries thereafter.
-The string of coastal fortifications, military garrisons and forts built by the Spaniards ensured that Moro raids, although destructive to the economies of the local settlements, were eventually stifled.
+The string of coastal fortifications, military garrisons, and forts built by the Spaniards ensured that Moro raids, although destructive to the economies of the local settlements, were eventually stifled.
 The advent of steam-powered naval ships in the 1800s finally drove the antiquated Moro navy of colorful proas and vintas to their bases.
-It took at least two decades of Spanish presence in the Philippines for extensive conquest of Mindanao to begin.
+It took at least two decades of Spanish presence in the Philippines for the extensive conquest of Mindanao to begin.
 The Sultanate of Sulu, one of the last remaining sultanates, soon fell under a concerted naval and ground attack from Spanish forces.
-In the last quarter of the 19th century, Moros in the Sultanate of Sulu allowed the Spanish to build forts, but Spanish control over these areas remained loose as their sovereignty was limited to military stations, garrisons, and civilian settlements in Zamboanga and Cotabato (the latter under the Sultanate of Maguindanao).
-Prior to that, in order to retain its independence, the Sultanate of Sulu had ceded Palawan to Spain in 1705, and Basilan in 1762; The Sulu Sultanate also granted partial rule over Sulu and Tawi-Tawi to Spain.
+In the last quarter of the 19th century, Moros in the Sultanate of Sulu allowed the Spanish to build forts.
+Still, Spanish control over these areas remained loose as their sovereignty was limited to military stations, garrisons, and civilian settlements in Zamboanga and Cotabato (the latter under the Sultanate of Maguindanao).
+Before that, to retain its independence, the Sultanate of Sulu had ceded Palawan to Spain in 1705 and Basilan in 1762; it also granted Spain partial rule over Sulu and Tawi-Tawi.

 Spanish troops at mass honoring King Alfonso XIII on his birthday in the Moro town of Momungan (present-day Lanao del Norte Province), Mindanao on 17 May 1892.
 The presence of Spanish troops since the 16th century massively expanded on the island of Mindanao, threatening the Moros, especially with their Christianization mission.

 In 1876, the Spaniards launched a campaign to placate Jolo and made a final bid to establish a government in the southern islands.
-On 21 February of that year, the Spaniards assembled the largest contingent in Jolo, consisting of 9,000 soldiers in 11 transports, 11 gunboats and 11 steamboats.
-José Malcampo occupied Jolo and established a Spanish settlement with Pascual Cervera appointed to set up a garrison and serve as military governor.
+On 21 February of that year, the Spaniards assembled the largest contingent in Jolo, consisting of 9,000 soldiers in 11 transports, 11 gunboats, and 11 steamboats.
+José Malcampo occupied Jolo and established a Spanish settlement, with Pascual Cervera appointed to set up a garrison and serve as military governor.
 He served from March 1876 to December 1876 and was followed by José Paulin (December 1876 – April 1877), Carlos Martínez (September 1877 – February 1880), Rafael de Rivera (1880–1881), Isidro G. Soto (1881–1882), Eduardo Bremon, (1882), Julian Parrrado (1882–1884), Francisco Castilla (1884–1886), Juan Arolas (1886–1893), Caésar Mattos (1893), Venancio Hernández (1893–1896) and Luis Huerta (1896–1899).